 Nominate who gets your super

-With a binding nomination, we’re legally bound to pay your super and any insurance benefit (your death benefit) to your nominated beneficiaries when you pass away.
+A valid binding nomination means we’re legally obliged to pay your death benefit to your nominated beneficiaries when you pass away.
 You can nominate your legal personal representative or dependents.

 Download the Make a binding death benefit nomination form.

-Read our Nominate your beneficiaries fact sheet.
+For more details, read our Nominating your beneficiaries fact sheet.